-Under capital adequacy guidelines and the regulatory framework for prompt corrective action, the Company must meet specific capital guidelines that involve quantitative measures of assets, liabilities, and certain off-balance sheet items calculated pursuant to regulatory directives.
-Truist's capital amounts and classification also are subject to qualitative judgments by the regulators about components, risk weightings, and other factors.
+Under capital adequacy guidelines and the regulatory framework for prompt corrective action, the Company must meet specific capital quidelines that involve quantitative measures of assets, liabilities, and certain off-balance sheet items calculated pursuant to regulatory directives.
+Truist's capital amounts and classifications are also subject to qualitative judgments by the regulators about components, risk weightings, and other factors.
 Truist is in full compliance with these requirements.
-Banking regulations also identify five capital categories for insured depository institutions: well-capitalized, adequately capitalized, undercapitalized, significantly undercapitalized, and critically undercapitalized.
-At March 31, 2021, Truist and Truist Bank were classified as "well-capitalized," and management believes that no events or changes have occurred subsequent to period end that would change this designation.
+Banking regulations also identify five capital categories for insured depository institutions: well capitalized, adequately capitalized, undercapitalized, significantly undercapitalized, and critically undercapitalized.
+At June 30, 2021, Truist and Truist Bank were classified as "well capitalized," and management believes that no events or changes have occurred subsequent to period end that would change this designation.

-To avoid certain regulatory restrictions, Truist and Truist Bank are required to maintain minimum ratios of CET1 ratio of 4.5 percent, Tier 1 capital ratio of 6 percent, Total capital to risk-weighted assets ratio of 8 percent, Tier 1 capital to quarterly average tangible assets (leverage ratio) of 4 percent, and Tier 1 capital to total exposures (supplementary leverage) of 3 percent.
+To avoid certain regulatory restrictions, Truist and Truist Bank are required to maintain minimum ratios of CET1 ratio of 4.5%, Tier 1 capital ratio of 6%, Total capital to risk-weighted assets ratio of 8%, Tier 1 capital to quarterly average tangible assets (leverage ratio) of 4%, and Tier 1 capital to total exposures (supplementary leverage) of 3%.